Skip to content

 Ozempic (semaglutide) is a GLP-1 receptor agonist that pharmacologically mimics the hormone's effect.
 The effect is strong — the STEP-trial (2021) showed 12–15% weight loss over 68 weeks.

 But you can also raise GLP-1 naturally through food.
-The effect is significantly smaller — 15–25% over baseline vs Ozempic's pharmacological peak of 60–80% — but it's measurable, free, no prescription, and without side effects like nausea, gastroparesis, or thyroid risks.
+The effect is significantly smaller — 15–25% over baseline vs Ozempic's pharmacological peak of 60–80% — but it's measurable, free, no prescription, and without the drug-related side effects associated with prescription GLP-1 medications (nausea, gastroparesis, thyroid risks).

 15 best-documented GLP-1-boosting foods#